 As is the case when renting a car almost anywhere in the world, you are responsible for fuel costs when renting in the Faroe Islands, which means returning your rental car to the agency with a full fuel tank or at least what they gave you the vehicle at.

 You should not drive a rental car in the Faroe Islands without collision damage waiver insurance.
-What this means for those renting a car in the Faroes is having the additional cost of CDW insurance added to any rental car check.
-The upside is that if you have any sort of accident, you’re covered, and will not have to shell out any more than an excess of a couple of hundred dollars.
+This means that those renting a car in the Faroes have the additional cost of CDW insurance added to any rental car check.
+The upside is that if you have any sort of accident, you’re covered and will not have to shell out any more than an excess of a couple of hundred dollars.

 If you have a US credit card, it’s possible you already have CDW insurance and don’t know it!
-It’s worth it to check your documentation and call your credit card to find out.
-It’s even worth considering signing up to a new credit card that does offer this.
+It’s worth checking your documentation and calling your credit card to find out.
+It’s even worth considering signing up for a new credit card that does offer this.
 It’s up to you to check with your credit card about your rental car insurance privileges.

-If you’re already covered, take a copy of paperwork as proof.
+If you’re already covered, take a copy of the paperwork as proof.

 Get the right credit card